me-kell/EXMARaLDA-build/artifacts-report.md

 # Artifacts (Open Issues)

+The dependecy artifacts used by EXMARaLDA are reported in four groups:
+(1) artifacts existing in public repositories,
+(2) artifacts equivalent to ones existing in public repositories, (3) artifacts included in other packages, and
+(4) artifacts of unknown origin.

+The purpose of this report is to complete the documentation of the artifacts used by EXMARaLDA.

 ## Artifacts existing in public repositories

 Following artifacts are the same as existing files in public repositories (e.g. Maven).
 They do follow the naming conventions.